Chart Color Schemes

 An assessment of population growth drivers in Merbein reveals an overall ranking slightly below national averages considering recent, and medium term trends

-By Feb 2026, Merbein's population is estimated at around 2,907.
-This reflects an increase of 137 people since the 2021 Census, which reported a population of 2,770.
-The change is inferred from AreaSearch's resident population estimate of 2,728 following examination of ABS ERP data release in June 2024, and additional 95 validated new addresses since the Census date.
-This level of population equates to a density ratio of 84 persons per square kilometer.
-Merbein's growth rate of 4.9% since the 2021 census exceeded the SA4 region (1.5%) and the SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Merbein is around 2,789 people.
+This reflects an increase since the 2021 Census, which reported a population of 2,770 people.
+The growth of 19 people (0.7%) is inferred from AreaSearch's examination of the latest ERP data release by the ABS in June 2025 and additional validated new addresses since the Census date.
+This level of population results in a density ratio of 81 persons per square kilometer, indicating significant space per person and potential room for further development.
+Merbein's growth since the 2021 census exceeded that of its SA4 region (-1.0%), though overall growth remains modest.
+Overseas migration contributed approximately 63.0% of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends project an above median population growth nationally, with the suburb expected to expand by 476 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.2% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods for areas not covered by the first dataset.
+Future population trends project an above median growth for regional areas nationally, with the suburb expected to expand by 466 persons to 2041, reflecting a total increase of 16.7% over the 16 years.

 Frequently Asked Questions - Population